allenai/mup/README.md

 ## Test Data

-Here is the link to the test data: https://ai2-s2-research-public.s3-us-west-2.amazonaws.com/mup-dataset/testing_with_paper_release.jsonl.zip
+[NEW] Here is the link to the test data: https://ai2-s2-research-public.s3-us-west-2.amazonaws.com/mup-dataset/testing_with_paper_release.jsonl.zip

 ## Evaluation Scheme